obmarg/kazan/README.md

 - Support for watch requests.
 - Typespecs for functions and structs (though dialyzer outputs a lot of warnings when run on Kazan)
 - Limited support for custom resources.
+See the `Kazan.Model` documentation for more details.

 ### Not Implemented